 After you sign up you may need to wait a while until your account gets approved by the exchange.
 Your account could be approved instantly, within hours or several days.
 It depends on the exchange you selected.

 You should receive an email notification from the exchange to let you know your account has been approved.

-Now that you are all set up, you can login to the exchange platform.
-Usually you will need to navigate and click on ‘deposit’.
-With some exchanges you may need to press ‘buy’ or ‘exchange’ to get deposit options.
-To clarify each exchange is different so they might not have the same options.
+Now that you are all set up, you can log in to the exchange platform.
+Usually, you will need to navigate and click on ‘deposit’.
+With some exchanges, you may need to press ‘buy’ or ‘exchange’ to get deposit options.
+Each exchange is different so they might not have the same options.

 It is better to deposit and use bank transfer than credit cards or other payment methods.
 Credit cards are more instant which means you can jump straight into buying cryptocurrency.
-However credit cards come with hefty fees.
-Usually credit cards fees are 3-5% which is quite high.
-That is to say you could put that money towards buying more crypto instead.
+However, credit cards come with hefty fees.
+Usually, credit card fees are 3-5% which is quite high.
+You could put that money towards buying more crypto instead.

-On the other hand bank transfers have no fees or a small flat fee.
+On the other hand, bank transfers have no fees or a small flat fee.
 The only drawback is that some bank transfers take some time.
-The duration of the transfer would depend on which country your bank is located.
+The duration of the transfer would depend on which country your bank is located in.

 6. Buy Cryptocurrency

-Here is how the Kraken exchange area looks like:
+Here is what the Kraken exchange area looks like:

-All you will need to do is select which cryptocurrency you want to buy from the drop down.
+All you will need to do is select which cryptocurrency you want to buy from the drop-down menu.
 Then input the amount you want to purchase and click to buy.
 Your crypto will go into your account once you have purchased it.

 Advice for Better Securing Your Cryptocurrency